 The LOTT Clean Water Alliance was incorporated on April 17, 2000 and operates under the laws of the State of Washington and applicable to 501(c)(3) corporations.
 All financial reporting is based on twelve months of operations.
-Key financial highlights for fiscal year 2018 are:
+Key financial highlights for fiscal year 2019 are:

-- The Wastewater Service Charge (WSC) increased to \$38.64 in 2018.
-In August 2018, the Board of Directors voted to increase the Wastewater Service Charge to \$39.80 and \$41.00 per month for 2019 and 2020, respectively. - The Capacity Development Charge (CDC) increased to \$5,810.79 for 2018.
+- The Wastewater Service Charge (WSC) increased to \$39.80 in 2019.
+In August 2018, the Board of Directors voted to increase the Wastewater Service Charge to \$41.00 per month for 2020. - The Capacity Development Charge (CDC) increased to \$6,049.21 for 2019.
 This charge covers the cost to increase capacity of the system to accommodate new growth in the Alliance's service area.
-Each year, the capacity development charge is increased \$64.10 through the year 2019.
-In August 2018, the Board of Directors voted to increase the Capacity Development Charge to \$6,049.21 and \$6,230.69 for 2019 and 2020, respectively.
+In August 2018, the Board of Directors voted to increase the Capacity Development Charge to \$6,230.69 for 2020.

-In 2018, the Alliance had a positive cash flow from operating activities and met all debt obligations.
+In 2019, the Alliance had a positive cash flow from operating activities and met all debt obligations.
 A negative cash flow from Capital and Related Financing Activities was largely the result of using cash on hand to finance construction projects.
-As of December 31, 2018, the Alliance had an unrestricted net position balance of \$40,244,910.
-Of this total, approximately \$10.6 million is set aside to pay operational and capital costs in the event of an emergency, with the remainder slated for debt reduction, future capital improvements and system upgrades.
+As of December 31, 2019, the Alliance had an unrestricted net position balance of \$40,925,147.
+Of this total, approximately \$11.9 million is set aside to pay operational and capital costs in the event of an emergency, with the remainder slated for debt reduction, future capital improvements and system upgrades.